AaltoSciComp/scicomp-docs/rse/portfolio.rst

 Project portfolio
 =================

 This page lists examples of projects which we have done.
+As of early 2024, our internal project numbers are in the 200s.

 Summary table